Alemayoh/Alemayoh.github.io/Lab3  Lab exprience.md

     d.
 Any further questions and concerns etc.

 Answer:-
-    a: Yes, it's completed as the instructions and all additional features listed on the instruction are completed
+    a: Yes, it's completed as the instructions.
-    b: 2 hours
+    b: around 2-3 hours
-    c: Handling errors using validator.
-Understanding and learning new concepts of CSS.
+    c: placing elements with layouts as the instruction, Understanding and learning how css layout works.
     d: no questions,

 Thank you!